Georgia-May Davis

+Biography

-Born in 1995 in London, England, Davis is the daughter of actress Alyssa-Jane Cook.
-She spent her early years growing up on the sets of her mothers shows.
+Born on 12 October 1995 in London, England, Davis is the daughter of actress Alyssa-Jane Cook.
+She spent her early years growing up on the sets of her mother's shows.
 She attained a Bachelor of Media degree from Macquarie University.

-During high school, Davis was cast in Network 10's revamp of the 1980s show "Young Talent Time".
+During high school, Davis was cast in Network 10's revamp of the 1970s-1980s show "Young Talent Time".

 Davis was offered the role on Disney Channel Australia as a presenter.
 As part of the role, Davis hosted multiple red carpet events for films and interviewed celebrities such as Cate Blanchett and Rihanna.

 In 2021, Davis starred in the TV-series "Dive Club" which was first aired on Network 10 and later Netflix.
 The 12-part crime series is set in the fictional seaside town of Cape Mercy and focuses on a group of teenage ocean divers.
 Davis plays the role of Lauren Rose, the character whose disappearance after a cyclone becomes a mystery.
 The series was filmed on the Great Barrier Reef in Port Douglas, Queensland.